jozsefszalma/homelab/README.md

 ## After 10 Months

 * Mixed GPU population is possible; I have a couple of T4 GPUs and an A2 running, and they work just fine.
-Given the different architectures some software trickery is needed to make them work together however (e.g. by disabling flash attention)
+Given the different architectures some software trickery is needed to make them work together however (e.g. by disabling flash attention).
 * I do not recommend putting GPUs into the extra PCI slots, as thermal management is challenging in those positions.